 14, eighth blackbird, the acclaimed new music ensemble, comes to Hertz Hall to

 perform Hand Eye, a suite of six new compositions by

 Cal Performances has recently been selected as recipient of a major, multiyear grant from the Wallace Foundation to develop new audiences for the performing arts.
 Cal Performances seeks to build a bridge to the so-called “millennial” generation by working to attract current UC Berkeley undergraduates (18–22 years old) and recently graduated young professionals (23–25 years old), the “transition population” of young adults who are one to three years beyond their university studies.
 We believe it is crucial to focus new, significant research and programming efforts on creating meaningful opportunities for engagement for this segment of our population so as to begin building lifelong Cal Performances audiences and supporters.
 Events and projects under this initiative align with the principles of Berkeley RADICAL.
 In the first phase of activity under the grant, we will conduct audience research to learn more about the young professionals in our community and work to develop a communications strategy to best engage them.

-I look forward to welcoming you throughout the season.
+I look forward to welcoming you to Ojai at Berkeley and throughout the 2015–2016 season.

 Executive and Artistic Director